 Since the biggest difference between the two breeds is their size, you should seriously consider how much dog you want to care for.
 Larger dogs eat more, cost more, and poop more – but they also make great family pets and enormous lap dogs.

-If you have the energy to exercise and train your dog, your American Bully or Pit Bull could make an excellent ambassador around your neighborhood for scary-looking, misunderstood bully breeds.
+If you have the energy to exercise and train your dog, your American Bulldog or Pitbull could make an excellent ambassador around your neighborhood for scary-looking, misunderstood bully breeds.

 Hopefully, we’ve provided you with the information you need to decide which of these wonderful breeds is best for your family.